Annan Plan: Annan Plans IV & V

 The first meeting for negotiations between the Cypriot sides was arranged for 24 March, but it was cancelled by de Soto at the request of Talat, two hours before it was to take place.
 No further formal meetings were arranged.
 Instead de Soto tried to get Tassos Papadopoulos to give him a prioritised wish list.
 The Greek Cypriots feared that if they gave such a list it would be used to justify "trade-offs" and thus allow for drastic changes to the plan in Phase 3 outside of already agreed parameters.

 On 25 March de Soto tried to get the Cypriot parties to sign a commitment document, but it was pointed out to him that this was not part of the agreed procedure.

 On 26 March Ambassador Uğur Ziyal of Turkey's Foreign Ministry gave a list of "Final Points" to de Soto with the demand that the changes requested therein be made by the UN team.
-When the Turkish Prime Minister Erdogan arrived in Bürgenstock on 29 March, he was informed by Annan that nine of his eleven "points" had been agreed to by the UN team, and that the other two were virtually met.
+When the Turkish Prime Minister Erdoğan arrived in Bürgenstock on 29 March, he was informed by Annan that nine of his eleven "points" had been agreed to by the UN team, and that the other two were virtually met.
 That this was the case became clear when Annan Plan IV was presented to the two sides on 29 March, and the Turkish side leaked Ziyal's document.

 The delegations were asked by Annan to provide him with their comments on Annan IV, which contained "numerous amendments, including changes on core issues and reopening substantial trade-offs, previously agreed" within less than 24 hours so that he could finalise the Plan.
 The final plan, Annan Plan V, was tabled on 31 March.
 It met all of Turkey's demands.
 In presenting it Kofi Annan said:

 Let me be clear.
 The choice is not between this settlement plan and some other magical or mythical solution.
 In reality, at this stage, the choice is between this settlement and no settlement....

 This plan is fair.
 It is designed to work.
 And I believe it provides Cypriots with a secure framework for a common future.
 At the end of the day, of course, it does not matter what I think.
 It is what the people think that counts.
 They decide—and rightly so.